 If you are not so lucky and you are convicted of this DWI, then the expense of this crime is getting ready to really kick in.

 Once convicted, you will be ordered to take the substance abuse assessment unless you have already done so and complete the treatment.
-The treatment costs can vary because it is determined by the assessment, which takes into account your past history with alcohol and drugs.
+The treatment costs can vary because it is determined by the assessment, which takes into account your past drug offenses.
 The minimum someone would pay for their treatment would be between $150 to $200; however, someone could also have to pay significantly more than that if the assessment determines such.

 If you have the option to do community service instead of active jail time, then you will have to pay the $250 community service fee.
 Yes, that’s right folks, community service is not free.
 The judge can and will assess a fine, which is in their discretion and depends on your sentencing level.
 The minimum is usually $100, but depending on the level, someone can be assessed as much as a $4,000 fine.